gethinode/docs/content/en/docs/latest/configuration/navigation.md

 Hinode includes a navigation bar at the top of the screen by default.
 You can modify the configuration in the `layouts/_default/baseof.html` file.
 The navigation bar is also available as [shortcode]({{< ref "navbar" >}}).

+The following variables are available to modify the styling of the horizontal navigation.
+You can override them in `assets/scss/theme/_variables.scss`.

+{{< docs name="horizontal-nav" file="assets/scss/common/_variables.scss" >}}

 ## Sidebar navigation

 Hinode supports optional sidebar navigation.
 It is intended to be used as companion to the main navigation and is typically used in content-heavy sections, such as documentation pages.
 On smaller screens, the sidebar is replaced with an {{< link bs_offcanvas >}}offcanvas element{{< /link >}}.
 In this case, the main navigation receives an additional toggler on the left of the screen.